caxylive/Net_Projects/README.md

 ---

 ## 3) [Inter-Site Connectivity Using EIGRP in a Subnetted Network](https://github.com/caxylive/Net_Projects/tree/main/projects/003%20-%20Inter-Site%20Connectivity%20Using%20EIGRP%20in%20a%20Subnetted%20Network)
-In modern network infrastructures, efficient routing is essential to ensure seamless communication between different sites.
-This project involves configuring and implementing the Enhanced Interior Gateway Routing Protocol (EIGRP) to enable full network connectivity between two locations: San Francisco and New York.
-Prior to configuring EIGRP, devices within each site could communicate locally, but inter-site communication was not possible.
-The goal of this project is to enable dynamic routing using EIGRP so that devices from both sites can reach each other efficiently.
+This project demonstrates the configuration of Enhanced Interior Gateway Routing Protocol (EIGRP) to establish dynamic routing between two geographically separate sites: San Francisco and New York.
+By implementing EIGRP, the previously isolated sites can communicate with one another efficiently.

+Before implementing EIGRP, the two sites could not communicate due to the lack of a routing protocol to propagate routing information between them.
+The goal of the project was to enable dynamic routing and facilitate seamless communication between sites, thus eliminating the need for manual static routing.

+Technologies Used:
+- Dynamic Routing Protocol: EIGRP (Enhanced Interior Gateway Routing Protocol)
+- Subnetting: VLSM (Variable Length Subnet Masking)
+- Network Services: DHCP (Dynamic Host Configuration Protocol), DNS (simulated)
+- Tools: Cisco Packet Tracer, Cisco IOS

+Key Challenges & Solutions:
+- Challenge: Ensuring that the EIGRP routing protocol correctly advertised subnet routes to both sites.
+  - Solution: Proper EIGRP configuration, including the assignment of an Autonomous System (AS) number and ensuring no automatic summarization of subnets using no auto-summary.
+- Challenge: Ensuring both sites could assign IPs dynamically to devices without IP conflicts.
+  - Solution: Implemented a DHCP server on the New York router (R2) and configured static IPs on San Francisco devices, ensuring all IP assignments were correctly allocated.
+- Challenge: Verifying that both sites could reach each other after EIGRP was configured.
+  - Solution: Ran connectivity tests (ping) from both sites and validated EIGRP route propagation using routing table commands and neighbor relationships.

 [Back to Top](#top)